Quark Density in Lattice QC$_2$D at Imaginary and Real Chemical Potential: Analytic continuation of the baryon number density: low temperatures

 \subsection{Determination of $Z_n$ from a direct fit to data}

 One natural method for $T<T_{RW}$ is to use expressions (\ref{density_re}) and (\ref{density2}).
-The series both in the numerator and the denominator of these expressions converge because $Z_n$ decrease more rapidly than the geometric progression~(see~\cite{Bornyakov:2016wld} for an explicit demonstration).
+The series in both the numerator and the denominator of these expressions converge because $Z_n$ decrease more rapidly than the geometric progression~(see~\cite{Bornyakov:2016wld} for an explicit demonstration).
 In this case, the right-hand sides in Eqs.~(\ref{density_re}) and (\ref{density2}) define the density in the entire complex plane of $\theta$.
-The difficulty lies in the evaluation of a sufficient number of $Z_n$ using a limited lattice data set.
+The difficulty lies in the evaluation of a sufficient number of $Z_n$ using a limited data set for the quark density.
 As shown below, our data allows to compute only very few of the leading $Z_n$.